TIC-80: Cartridges

-The TIC-80 is capable of storing and loading back serialized dumps of memory regions using so called cartridges, another 80's metaphor.
+The TIC-80 is capable of storing and loading back serialized dumps of memory regions using so called cartridges, another 1980s metaphor.
 Unlike the original ones, which were actual physical objects, the TIC-80 cartridges are just files in .tic format.
 These can be created by typing "save filename.tic" on the console, and loaded back by typing "load filename.tic".
-Furthermore TIC-80 comes with a built-in cartridge browser, called "SURF" (see below).
+Furthermore, TIC-80 comes with a built-in cartridge browser, called "SURF" (see below).
 Free and Open Source tools to convert PICO-8 cartridges to TIC-80 cartridges exists, but they aren't perfect.

 To push the metaphor one step further, this serialized memory dump can be embedded in a PNG picture (resembling a real physical cartridge).
 Initially, steganography was used for this; however, this imposed a hard size limit of 96KiB and was vulnerable to unintentional corruption by image editing tools.
 Recent versions instead store the cartridge data in a caRt ancillary chunk which is unaffected by image editing operations and can store much more data.